Ira W. DeCamp Foundation

 Graham Windham, Brooklyn, NY

-$75,000 as the first installment for the Family Success Initiative
+$75,000 as the final installment for the Family Success Initiative

 Hearts to Homes Furnishings, Yonkers, NY